Virus hot spots flare, hospitals tested as economies reopen

 Fresh coronavirus outbreaks are testing public health networks and the resolve of planners to reopen from pandemic shutdowns.

+Teams were activated to treat patients and trace, quarantine and test people they may have encountered, Louise Donovan, a spokeswoman for the U.N. refugee agency, told The Associated Press.

+Aid workers have been warning of the potential for a serious outbreak if the virus reached the camps.

-Japan pushed ahead with relaxing its state of emergency in most regions on Friday, not including Tokyo, Osaka and a few other districts.
+Meanwhile, Japan pushed ahead with relaxing its state of emergency in most regions on Friday, not including Tokyo, Osaka and a few other districts.
 In the Philippines, fears of spreading the virus complicated efforts to evacuate tens of thousands of people ahead of a typhoon that swept through overnight without causing major damage.

 There was good news from China, where the virus first appeared and where no deaths have been reported in a month.
 The country confirmed four new cases linked to previous ones in Jilin, in the northeast.